 “The Jazz Ambassadors” tells the story of when the U.S. State Department asked jazz icons to travel the world as cultural ambassadors during the Cold War.
 Their mission was at the intersection of race, civil rights and public diplomacy.

 Frank Palumbo was a South Philly-based restaurateur and philanthropist.
-He owned a number of night clubs, including the legendary Palumbo’s in South Philly and Center City’s Click Club, where Benny Goodman recorded a live album in 1948.
+He owned a number of night clubs, including the legendary Palumbo’s in South Philly and Center City’s Click Club, where Louis Armstrong recorded a live album in 1948.

 In a 2005 interview with West Philadelphia Music, a project of the School of Arts and Sciences of the University of Pennsylvania, jazz vocalist George Townes recalled:

 And then on the corner at 16th and Market there was a club, they had a revolving stage upstairs, that’s no more there either.
 Big bands used to go in there too.
 They called it “The Click.”